Wenbox/simple_kvstore/README.md

 1. Checkout repository and submodule (asio):
 `git clone --recurse-submodules https://github.com/Wenbox/simple_kvstore.git`<br>
 (earlier version of Git maybe use `--recursive` flag instead of `--recurse-submodules`.
+Go into the downloaded folder.
 2. Using CMake to build:
 `mkdir build && cd build`
 `cmake ..`
 `make`
+**Make sure that all the following steps are perform in `$(project_root)/build` folder, as this affects the relative paths.**
-3. Configure the key-value store in **src/kv_store_config.cpp**, including: port number, whether to enable persistency, and the backup file path for persistency.
+3. Configure the key-value store in **config.txt**, including: port number, whether to enable persistency (yes/no), and the backup file path (relative to `build`) folder for persistence.
-(Yes it is awkward to do it in source code, I should use a config file.)
 4. Start the server:
 `./bin/server`
 5. Start the client for testing: